thomasbuckle-uk/ddd-example/README.md

 ## _WIP_ - Using Make to manage project

-- Currently having issues getting TLS/HTTPS working with Caddy + WSL2 + Windows, this may work on MacOS as is
+- Currently, having issues getting TLS/HTTPS working with Caddy + WSL2 + Windows, this may work on MacOS as is

 - Install the `make` tool https://www.gnu.org/software/make/
-- MacOS should be `bew install make`
+- MacOS should be `brew install make`

 - `make install`
 - `make help` to view all commands such as linters, ci, db management etc